 As mentioned in the Blueprint, bringing in water accounting and water efficiency targets at sectoral level would provide a stronger basis for effective and targeted water protection measures.
 Water Accounts can tell how much water flows in and out of a river basin and how much water can realistically be expected to be available before allocation takes place.

 To establish some common ground on the development of water accounts, a drafting group was created on 2014 with MS and stakeholders representatives within the Common Implementation Strategy (CIS) of the Water Framework Directive (WFD).

-The group produced this Guidance document, which focuses on the development of water asset accounts (water balances), and it has been endorsed by Water Directors on 27 May 2015.
+The group produced this Guidance document, which focuses on the development of water asset accounts (water balances), endorsed by Water Directors on 27 May 2015.
 All related material is available in CIRCABC.

 The aim of the document is to promote a coherent framework to cross-evaluate the information on drivers, pressures and impacts on water quantity (including in terms of the coherence between water abstraction and water recharge, water flows between water bodies/catchments, storage changes over time, etc.).
 Furthermore, it provides a sound basis for the quantitative management of water resources, which in turn can help towards the achievement of WFD objectives.